neeleshsahu290/neeleshsahu290/README.md

 - 🥳 Fun Fact : I code everyday

 # Language
- -Java and kotlin for android developer
+- Java and kotlin for android developer
- -workind on dart for flutter multiplatform apps
+- workind on dart for flutter multiplatform apps

 <!---
 neeleshsahu290/neeleshsahu290 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.